Accredited Practitioner Register Complaints

 To help you understand in more detail what might be expected of you and how your complaint will be dealt with please visit our Handling Complaints page.

-In handling of your personal data the Register will at all times adhere to the conditions outlined in the Athena Herd Foundation Data Protection Policy
+In handling of your personal data the Register will at all times adhere to the conditions outlined in the Athena Herd Foundation Data Protection Policy.

 What action we can take?